Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 What is the biggest pricing risk for Mono sellers in 2026?

 The biggest risk is using past peak expectations without checking current active competition and the HPI trend.
-In May 2026, the Dufferin Zone HPI benchmark was down 12.66% year over year, so sellers need an evidence-based strategy rather than an assumption that buyers will chase every estate listing.
+In July 2026, the Dufferin Zone 1 Storey HPI benchmark was down 5.79% year over year, so sellers need an evidence-based strategy rather than an assumption that buyers will chase every estate listing.

-Can the calculator on this page replace a home evaluation?
+Can the market figures on this page replace a home evaluation?

-No. The calculator provides a quick planning range using the May 2026 Mono average price and simple adjustments for neighbourhood and condition.
-Kevin Flaherty uses a property-specific evaluation to account for exact location, acreage, home size, renovations, outbuildings, septic, well, privacy, and competing listings.
+No. The July 2026 market figures provide context, not an automated estimate.
+A property-specific evaluation must account for exact location, acreage, home size, renovations, outbuildings, septic, well, privacy and competing listings.

 What should I prepare before asking for a Mono value opinion?